 How to Manage Remote Employees

 First and foremost, managing remote employees begins with setting clear expectations.
-You must find ways to clearly communicate your team’s goals, deadlines, and specific deliverables.
-Most remote and hybrid model companies turn to technology to help them heighten their level of communication, but even technology can only help if leadership prioritizes that communication.
+You must find ways to communicate your team’s goals, deadlines, and specific deliverables.
+Most remote and hybrid model companies turn to technology to help them heighten their communication level, but even technology can only help if leadership prioritizes that communication.

 Nothing beats face-to-face interaction, even if it’s through a computer screen.
 Encourage video calls to maintain a personal touch and a sense of connection.
 Depending on your company and professional preferences, you can let employees spice up video calls by using virtual backgrounds or introducing pets!